NSW Chief Scientist & Engineer

 Professor Hugh Durrant-Whyte

-Professor Hugh Durrant-Whyte commences as the New South Wales Chief Scientist & Engineer on 3 September 2018.
+Professor Hugh Durrant-Whyte is the New South Wales Chief Scientist & Engineer.

 Professor Durrant-Whyte is a world authority on machine learning and robotics, and their application in areas including cargo handling, mining and defence.
 He is particularly well known for his work with Patrick in delivering the automated container terminals in Brisbane and Port Botany, and for his pioneering work with Rio Tinto in delivering the automated 'Mine of the Future'.